SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
   ("law$" OR "legislat*"
-  OR (
-      ("national" OR "government*" OR "regional" OR "local" OR "international") NEAR/3 ("program*" OR "strateg*" OR "policy" OR "policies" OR "plan" OR "framework$" OR "initiative$") )
+  OR "program*" OR "strateg*" OR "policy" OR "policies" OR "plan" OR "framework$" OR "initiative$" )
-  OR "investment policy" OR "investment policies"
-  )
   NEAR/15
       ("anti-poverty" OR "out of poverty" OR "pro poor"